 The state trooper was convicted of two felony counts of reckless homicide in the deaths of Jessica and Kelli, and two felony counts of aggravated reckless driving resulting from the injuries to the other couple involved in the accident.
 As a result of these felony convictions he was forced to resign from his position as a state trooper and had his license revoked for 24 months.

-The girls’ mother, Kim Schlau, has chosen to work with Pursuit Safety to further their efforts towards safer police pursuits.
+Kim also works with Pursuit Safety to further their efforts towards safer police pursuits.
 Pursuit Safety is an organization that works to prevent innocent bystanders, like Jessica and Kelli, from being harmed or killed during police pursuits.
-The group advocates training and educating law enforcement officers and first responders.
-They also offer support to families whose members have been injured or killed during police pursuits.

 Since the accident Kim has left her career to focus on speaking to recruit classes and police organizations around the country.
 Her goal is to offer a personal account of the repercussions and dangers of negligent pursuit driving in an effort to educate officers and first responders, and prevent these tragedies from happening to other families.